November Orientation and Enrollment

 for transfer students

-If you are unable to attend Orientation and Enrollment on November 15, the next available Orientation and Enrollment program will be held on January 12.
+If you are unable to attend Orientation and Enrollment on November 15, the next available Orientation and Enrollment program will be January 12.

 November 15 on the ground floor of the K-State Student Union.